 And today especially on the birth of their first child, a son, to the Duke and Duchess of Sussex!

 John’s first official appearance was to announce and welcome people to the free community music festival, the Phoenix Festival, in August 2019.

 If you would like to contact the Town Crier:

 Tel: 01285 651937

 Markins was crying important information for the town in 1845.
 One of Cirencester’s “oldest inhabitants,” he died at the ripe age of eighty-five.
 For a great many years he was a well-known “character,” and when attired in his cocked-hat and grotesque habiliments, as an officer of the court leet and court baron – a uniform which was doubtless handed down from the time when Cirencester had a mayor of its own – he supplied a conspicuous link connecting the present generation with the beadledom and feudalism of days long past.

-Broad was born in Cirencester and son in law of Green Grocer Robert Gardner, he become the Town Crier following the death of William Markins in 1861.
+Broad was born in Cirencester, the son-in-law of green grocer Robert Gardner.
+He become the Town Crier following the death of William Markins in 1861.

 Hairdresser and umbrella maker Kittow was based in Castle Street and was appointed as Town Crier in 1870.
 John petitioned to the court and Lord Bathurst for any little distinctive mark to let the public know that he was the appointed Town Crier and felt that the court should support him if others were to shout news around town impersonating the Town Crier.
 The court agreed to such support and suggested a gold trimmed hat with “Town Crier” should be provided.
 Kittow passed his business and Town Crier duties to James Hawker in 1884.

 This is where the history stops until 2019, when the people of Cirencester appoint John Lawrence at the Fleece Fayre on May 6th.